 The true cost of a cheap wrap

-A big mistake when it comes to vehicle wrapping is being lured in by a ‘low-low’ price.
+One of the first questions people ask when researching vehicle wraps is: "How much does a vehicle wrap cost?" and a common mistake is being lured in by a ‘low-low’ price.
 The cost seems like a great deal until a few weeks later when problems can start to emerge.
 This could be anything from fading inks or blistering vinyl, to the wrap shrinking and lifting away because it hasn’t been given enough time to bond.

 TOP TIP: Once your vehicle has been wrapped, it will take a day to bond, especially in winter.
 Avoid suppliers who suggest that you can pick up your wrap as soon as it’s been done, as vinyl lifting is likely to occur.